angles-n-daemons/angles-n-daemons.github.io/content/posts/20230217-rbac-and-rebac.md

 [Image on mapping]

 In this access model, if Jen has the permission to refund Carol, then she can also refund Jim and Wendy.
-If Justin can deactivate Lindsay's account, then certainly he could deactivate Nick and Nancy's as well.
+If Justin can deactivate Lindsay's account, then can also deactivate Nick and Nancy's as well.
 Herein lies the difficulty in a RBAC access scheme, you're able to define what actions employees are able to take, but not which accounts they are able to take them on.
+This is generally more access than the employees need - as they rarely need to affect changes across a broad collection of accounts

-Below we'll talk about ReBAC, which addresses this problem - but comes with its own scaling challenges.
+Below we'll talk about ReBAC, which addresses this problem - but comes with its own unique challenges.

 ### Relationship Based Access Control (ReBAC)